travelience/Aida/readme.md

 ```

 # GraphQL
-To use graphql, you need to add a GraphQL instance in the context.
+To use graphql, you need to add a GraphQL instance to the context.

 ```php
 // config/plugins.php